 The cost of not retiring

-First, you need to get your various financial and living houses in order.
+First, you need to get your financial house ready for travel.
 Can you access your money at ATMs worldwide?
-Your local bank card won't work in Thailand, whereas major no-load fund firms have accounts that can accommodate this requirement.
+Your local bank card won't work in exotic lands, whereas major no-load fund brokerage firms have accounts that can accommodate this requirement.
 We even have ATM fees rebated through Fidelity Investments.

 Secondly, you must get your U.S. residence in order.
 Can you let it be unattended for periods at a time?
-How about asking a relative to house-sit for you, or having a neighbor check on it periodically, watering your plants, cutting your grass, tending your pets and starting your car?
+How about asking a relative to house-sit for you, watering your plants, cutting your grass, tending your pets and starting your car?
 Or you could join a house sitting organization and have the sitter do these duties.
 What services can you put on hold?
 And what about your mail?

 Affordable health care